postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-mock_with_api.md

 ---
 categories:
   - "postman"
-title: "Mock Servers"
+  - "mock_servers"
+title: "Mocking with the Postman Pro API"
-page_id: "mock_servers"
+page_id: "mock_with_api"
 warning: false
 ---

-### Simulate a back end with Postman's mock servers

-Throughout the development process, delays on the front end or back end can hold up dependent teams from completing their work efficiently.

-Using Postman's mock servers, front-end developers can simulate each endpoint in a Postman Collection (and corresponding environment) to view the potential responses, without actually spinning up a back end.

-Front-end, back-end and API teams can now work in parallel, freeing up developers who were previously delayed as a result of these dependencies.
+You can [mock a collection](/docs/postman/mock_servers/setting_up_mock) directly from the Postman app.
+Additionally, you can create a mock using the Postman Pro API.
 Let’s walk through this step by step.

 ### Set up a collection for mocking